Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Carrara has 29 active public transport stops, all of which are bus stops.
-These stops are served by 7 different routes that collectively facilitate 1,033 weekly passenger trips.
-The accessibility to these stops is rated as good, with residents typically located 359 meters away from the nearest stop.
+Carrara has 29 active public transport stops operating within the city.
+These stops are serviced by 7 different bus routes that collectively provide 1,033 weekly passenger trips.
+Transport accessibility is rated as good, with residents typically located 359 meters from the nearest transport stop.

-On average, there are 147 trips per day across all routes, which equates to approximately 35 weekly trips per individual stop.
+Service frequency averages 147 trips per day across all routes, equating to approximately 35 weekly trips per individual stop.

 Frequently Asked Questions - Transport